The STOP, START and CONTINUE Approach

 Throughout a Change Management process, I have often used the following approach of STOP, START and CONTINUE in schools I have worked at.
+It is a way to bring the whole team together, to align a vision and to create a consitent apporach and transparency.

 Approach